mauricioaniche/mauricioaniche.github.io/research.md

 _TU Delft MSc students_: Are you looking for thesis ideas on these topics?
 Read my [guidelines for MSc students](/msc-students) and message me.

+_(Dutch) industrial partners_: If you are interested in partnering up for research in any of these topics, just message me!

 ## Software maintenance (evolution, refactoring, comprehension)

 Lots of research have been focusing on high-level quality measurements, such as